Everyone's Waiting

-"Everyone's Waiting" is the 12th episode of the fifth season of the HBO television series Six Feet Under, the series's 63rd episode overall and the series finale.
-The episode was written and directed by Alan Ball and originally aired in the United States on August 21, 2005.
-It was met with acclaim from both critics and viewers alike, often being cited as one of the finest series finales in the history of television.
+"Everyone's Waiting" is the series finale of the American drama television series Six Feet Under.
+It is the twelfth episode of the fifth season and the 63rd episode overall.
+It was written and directed by series creator Alan Ball, and originally aired in the United States on HBO on August 21, 2005.
+The episode was met with critical acclaim from both critics and viewers alike, and is often cited as one of the finest series finales in the history of television.

 Plot

 The episode begins like no other in the series: not with a death, but with a birth.
 Willa Fisher Chenowith is born prematurely, and Brenda is plagued by visions of Nate, who vicariously conveys Brenda's internal fears that the child will not survive and insists that he cannot accept it if she does make it and that she is "damaged".
 Ruth stays by Brenda's side during Willa's recovery and stops fighting to keep Maya with her.
 Brenda later has a vision of Nate and Nathaniel holding Willa, with Nate showing his love for both Brenda and their daughter, suggesting that Brenda is finally positive for Willa's health and welfare.

 Ruth sinks even deeper into her depression when Brenda takes Maya back.
 George tries to comfort her and promises he will help her get through it.
 Ruth is helped by a phone call to Maggie when she tells Ruth that Nate was happy the night he suffered his ultimately fatal stroke.

 Claire gets back into photography with Ted's help, and later receives a phone call from a stock photography company in New York saying they have a position for her as a photographer's assistant.
 She later finds out that Olivier recommended her for the position.
-After finding her mother crying, she says she will stay at home to help her, but Ruth insists that she move to New York so she will not regret it later.
+After finding her mother crying, she says she will stay at home to help her, but Ruth insists that she move to New York, so she will not regret it later.
 Ruth also unfreezes the trust fund set up by her father.
 Claire later finds out that the photo company consolidated its operations and her position is no longer available.
 As she considers calling off her trip, Nate tells her she needs to go to start a new life in New York anyway, as he did years earlier when he moved to Seattle with no guarantee of employment.